Note: This article was first posted December 17, 2018. It has been updated and improved with new research.

 Bremen already had a newspaper as well, one run by grocers and brothers George & Lee Sunderland called The Bremen Banner.
 Bowman and the Sunderlands didn’t get along, and their animosity sometimes spilled over into the pages of their periodicals with items like “Lee Sunderland Once More Shoots off his Bazoo”.
 But the Banner eventually folded, and other rags came and went as well.
 The Enquirer stayed, albeit always run on a shoelace.
 At times, the paper advertised subscriptions in exchange for firewood.

 In 1902, Bowman again sold the paper, this time to Charles Scott, another local who had been involved in the publishing for some time.
-Scott sold out to Otto Fries (1879-1935) in 1907.
+Scott sold out to Otto Fries (1879-1935) in 1907, someone who had helped run the paper for a time and had aspirations of being a cartoonist.
 Both hoped to raise the paper to “a higher plane” and to mold opinion.
-Like Bowman, one of the first things Fries did was to document the town.
+Like Bowman, one of the first things Fries (pronounced FREEZ) did was to document the town.
 He published an extensive history in December of 1907 that, along with Bowman’s from 1887, serves as a primary source for the early history of the town.

-Gorrell published with the help of his sons, particularly James K “Ken” Gorrell (1887-1967), to whom he passed it along in 1919, retaining ownership until his death in 1925.
+Gorrell published with the help of his sons, particularly James K “Kenny” Gorrell (1887-1967), to whom he passed it along in 1919, retaining ownership until his death in 1925.
+(Sam’s other son Stuart Gorrell roomed with Hoagy Carmichael and, in 1930, co-wrote “Georgia on My Mind”.)
 The Gorrells modernized the paper.
 Gone were the humorous asides and snide blind items about fistfights or chewing gum or girls dressing as boys.
 Previously, the outfit rarely had the wherewithal to run its own photos or engravings.

 Ken Gorrell ran the newspaper until his retirement in 1959, building it, in his 40 years as editor, into a respected publication honored as one of the six best by the Indiana State Weekly Press Association.

 The paper was sold to his daughter and her husband: Jane and James Crittenden, who ran it as Enquirer Publishing Co.
-It was eventually sold to Pilot-News Group out of Plymouth, its current owner.
+In 1967, they sold it to Pilot-News Group out of Plymouth, who has retained ownership ever since.